 Nico clenched his fist beside Cadence but his expression was eerily calm.

 “Another important aspect about True Conductors is that they come in groups, so to speak… Through vitae and through approaching death together, connected True Conductors can access each other’s thoughts, feelings, and… memories.
 And yes, that means that I’m implying that the Anima-Vitae Hypothesis is true, but that’s not important here.”

 Cadence drew her brows up in mock surprise.
 The Aquarians did the same, while the Capricornians tensed.
 Terrible actors.
 And a terrible situation.
 The dots were connecting to form a crosshairs target mark, and Cadence didn’t like where the bullseye was landing.

-“So, this big incident in the Twin Cities with ELPIS that Atienna ran into…” Cvetka continued.
-“Well, it’s most likely that another True Conductor she was connected to was also present.
+“So, this big incident in the Twin Cities with ELPIS that Miss Atienna ran into…” Cvetka continued.
+“Well, it’s most likely that another True Conductor she was connected with was also present.
 You see, I don’t believe in coincidence.”

 When Cvetka turned the page again, Cadence’s head buzzed.